MODULE 1 OF 4

 Fibonacci Sequence: The Rabbit Riddle

-• You started with one male and one female rabbit
+• You begin with one newborn male and one newborn female rabbit

-• Each pair consists of one male and one female
+• Each new pair consists of one male and one female

 In Month 1, we have just the 1 pair of rabbits that we start with: